After a query is submitted in the Events view, the Events panel opens with a list of sequential events. The events listed here meet two conditions:

 - If you chose Hosts, the host information from extended endpoint data is displayed.

 - If you chose File, Text, Packet, or Email, the reconstruction is displayed.

 - If you chose Web, the reconstruction of the single event opens in a new tab.
 This is the same reconstruction of a session used in the Legacy Events view (see Reconstruct an Event in the Legacy Events View).

 Adjust the Display of Requests and Responses

-When viewing Text Analysis and the Event Meta panel, hovering over the meta key/meta value pairs reveals a pair of binoculars if the meta value is searchable in the raw text.
-This is an example of the binoculars icon when hovering over the Directory and / meta key/meta value pair.
+When viewing a text reconstruction and the Event Meta panel, hovering over the meta key/meta value pairs reveals a pair of binoculars if the meta value is searchable in the raw text.
+This figure is an example of white binoculars on a black background marking a searchable meta key.

 Only meta keys that have relevant values inside the RAW text are searchable.
 You can search only one meta key at a time.
 If the value is currently hidden due to truncation of a text entry with more than 3000 characters, the text entry is expanded to reveal the found meta value.